For anything that's not covered here, fire away!

 What kind of farms do you work with?

-We source all of our meat directly from small family farms close to our facility in Kentucky.
-All our our animals are raised with the highest animal husbandry and environmental standards.
+We source all of our meat directly from family-owned and operated farms in Kentucky and Tennessee.
+All our animals are raised with the highest animal husbandry and environmental standards.
 Our animals are raised outside on pasture never in a concentrated animal feed operation or feedlot.

 Do you use any hormones or antibiotics ?